square/workflow/RELEASING.md

 ## Production Releases

+---

+***Before you begin:*** *Please make sure you are set up with [`pod trunk`](https://guides.cocoapods.org/making/getting-setup-with-trunk.html) and your CocoaPods account is a contributor to both the Workflow and WorkflowUI pods.
+If you need to be added as a contributor, please open a ticket requesting access, and assign it to @timdonnelly.*

+---

 1. Make sure you're on the `master` branch.
 2. In `kotlin/gradle.properties`, remove the `-SNAPSHOT` prefix from the `VERSION_NAME` property.
    E.g. `VERSION_NAME=0.1.0`